dxos/dxos/docs/content/composer/plugins/concepts.md

 ### Plugins

 Everything in Composer is provided by a Plugin.
-For example, the `Layout` plugin provides a layout for the application, the `NavTree` plugin provides a navigation tree, and the `Stack` plugin provides a vertically-scrollable list of objects.
+For example, the `Layout` plugin provides a layout for the application, the `NavTree` plugin provides a navigation tree, and the `Settings` plugin provides a user preferences dialog.

 ### Surfaces